GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 **PS_MEDIA**
     Sets the physical format of the current plot paper [a4 (or letter)].
-    The following formats (and their widths and heights in points) are
+    The setting only applies to PostScript plots (i.e., classic mode or when using modern mode and selecting PostScript outout).
+The following formats (and their widths and heights in points) are recognized:
-    recognized:

     Media width height